sauerbraten/crudapi/README.md

 There are also

-- `404 Not Found` if either the kind of data you are posting (for example `artist` and `album` in the URLs) is unkown or there is no resource with the specified id ('gorillaz' in the GET request).
+- `404 Not Found` if either the kind of data you are posting (for example `artists` and `albums` in the URLs) is unkown or there is no resource with the specified ID.
 In that case a JSON object containing an `error` field is returned, i.e.: `{"error":"resource not found"}` or `{"error":"kind not found"}`.
 - `400 Bad Request` is returned when either the POSTed or PUTted JSON data is malformed and cannot be parsed or when you are PUTting without an `id` in the URL.

-Server responses are always a JSON object, containing one or more of the following fields:
+Server responses are always a JSON object, containing zero or more of the following fields:

 - `"error"` – specifies the error that occured, if any
-- `"id"` – the ID of the newly created or updated resource
+- `"id"` – the ID of the newly created resource (only used when POSTing)
 - `"resource"` – the requested resource (used when GETting resources)